nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 This corresponds to the left and right buttons of the mouse.
 As seen in example 1, many translators have had to modify these keys.
 Most of them (if not all) have chosen two neighboring keys.
-For example, in French `gestures.ini` the following lines have been added:
+For example, in the French `gestures.ini`, the following lines have been added:

 ```
 [globalCommands.GlobalCommands]